KumarLabJax/mouse-tracking-runtime/docs/pose/file_format.md

 ### Core Pose Datasets

 - `poseest/points`
+  - Description: Keypoint pose information.
-  - Dataset with size (#frames x maximum # instances x #keypoints x 2)
+  - Shape: (#frames x #instance x #keypoints x 2)
-  - #keypoints is 12 following the mouse body part indexing scheme
+    - #frames: the frame index of the video
+    - #instance: the prediction instance (single animal) within the frame
+    - #keypoints: the 12 keypoints described below in keypoint mapping section
-  - The last dimension of size 2 holds the pixel (y, x) position
+    - 2: the pixel (y, x) position of the keypoint
-  - Datatype is 16-bit unsigned integer
+  - Type: 16-bit unsigned integer
+  - Padding: 0
+  - Attributes:
+    - `config`: details the name of the configuration file used during inference
+    - `model`: details the saved model file used during inference
+  - Notes:
+    - Not all frames must have the same number of predicted instances.
+Padded instances are always the last indices in #instance dimension.
+    - Not all instances must have all keypoints predicted.
+Padded keypoints will simply contain the padding value.

 - `poseest/confidence`
+  - Description: Confidence values (value of the peak on prediction heatmap) associated with keypoint pose data.
-  - Dataset with size (#frames x maximum # instances x #keypoints)
+  - Shape: (#frames x #instances x #keypoints)
-  - Assigns a confidence value to each of the 12 points
+    - #frames: the frame index of the video
+    - #instance: the prediction instance (single animal) within the frame
+    - #keypoints: the 12 keypoints described below in keypoint mapping section
+  - Type: 32-bit floating point
+  - Padding: 0
+  - Notes:
+    - Index in this field corresponds to index in `poseest/points` field.
-  - Values of 0 indicate a missing point; anything higher than 0 indicates a valid point
+    - Anything higher than 0 indicates a valid point.
-  - Datatype is 32-bit floating point

 - `poseest/instance_count`
+  - Description: Number of per-frame valid instances contained in `poseest/points` field.
-  - Dataset with size (#frames)
+  - Shape: (#frames)
-  - Gives the instance count for every frame
+    - #frames: the frame index of the video
-  - Datatype is 8-bit unsigned integer
+  - Type: 8-bit unsigned integer
+  - Padding: None
+  - Notes:
+    - This field provides a simplified view of when an instance only contains 0 confidence keypoints.

 - `poseest/instance_embedding`
+  - Description: Associative embedding value for keypoints.
-  - Dataset with size (#frames x maximum # instances x #keypoints)
+  - Shape: (#frames x #instances x #keypoints)
+    - #frames: the frame index of the video
-  - Contains the instance embedding for the respective instance at the respective frame and point
+    - #instance: the prediction instance (single animal) within the frame
+    - #keypoints: the 12 keypoints described below in keypoint mapping section
-  - Datatype is 32-bit floating point
+  - Type: 32-bit floating point
+  - Padding: 0
+  - Notes:
+    - This field is only typically used for bottom-up multi-mouse pose.

 - `poseest/instance_track_id`
+  - Description: Resolved tracklet key for an animal over time.
-  - Dataset with size (#frames x maximum # instances)
+  - Shape: (#frames x #instances)
-  - Contains the instance_track_id for each instance index on a per-frame basis
+    - #frames: the frame index of the video
+    - #instance: the prediction instance (single animal) within the frame
+  - Type: 32-bit unsigned integer
+  - Padding: 0
+  - Notes:
-  - Tracklets are continuous blocks (no breaks/gaps)
+    - Tracklets are continuous blocks of frames (no breaks/gaps).
+    - Tracklets can start at index 0, meaning padded values must be masked with `poseest/instance_count` field.

 ### Identity Embedding Datasets

 - `poseest/id_mask`
+  - Description: Mask matrix for `poseest/instance_embed_id` field.
-  - Dataset with size (#frames x maximum # instances)
+  - Shape: (#frames x #instances)
+    - #frames: the frame index of the video
+    - #instance: the prediction instance (single animal) within the frame
+  - Type: bool
+  - Padding: None
+  - Notes:
     - Contains a 0 or 1 depending upon if the instance_embed_id is usable
     - Uses numpy masking convention, where 0 means "good data" and 1 means "data to ignore"
     - Instances marked as "good data" only include instances assigned a long-term ID
     - Instances marked as "data to ignore" include both invalid instances and instances not assigned a long-term ID

 - `poseest/identity_embeds`
+  - Description: Identity embeding value for each pose.
-  - Dataset with size (#frames x maximum # instances x embedded dimension)
+  - Shape: (#frames x #instances x embedded dimension)
+    - #frames: the frame index of the video
+    - #instance: the prediction instance (single animal) within the frame
-  - Contains the embedded identity location for each pose
+    - embedded dimension: Size of bottleneck in identity embedding network
+  - Type: 32-bit floating point
+  - Padding: 0
+  - Attributes:
+    - `config`: details the name of the configuration file used during inference
+    - `model`: details the saved model file used during inference

 - `poseest/instance_embed_id`
+  - Description: Resolved longterm identity for an animal over time.
-  - Dataset with size (#frames x maximum # instances)
+  - Shape: (#frames x #instances)
+    - #frames: the frame index of the video
+    - #instance: the prediction instance (single animal) within the frame
+  - Type: 32-bit unsigned integer
+  - Padding: 0
+  - Attributes:
+    - `version`: version of the identity resolving code that generated these values
+    - `tracklet_gen`: algorithm used for generating tracklets
+    - `tracklet_stitch`: algorithm used for stitching together multiple tracklets
-  - A corrected "poseest/instance_track_id"
+  - Notes:
-  - Can be used with "posest/id_mask" to hide instances that were not assigned a long-term ID
+    - number of clusters is indicated by shape of `poseest/instance_id_center`
     - Values of 0 are reserved for "non-valid" instances
-  - Values of 1-# clusters are long-term IDs
+    - Values of 1-number of clusters are long-term IDs
-  - Values greater than # clusters are valid instances/tracks that were not assigned an identity
+    - Values greater than number of clusters are valid instances/tracks that were not assigned an identity
-  - Optional attributes store information about the method used for generation:
-    - `version` = current version of the code run
-    - `tracklet_gen` = algorithm used for generating the tracklets
-    - `tracklet_stitch` = algorithm used for stitching together multiple tracklets
+    - Can be used with `posest/id_mask` to hide instances that were not assigned a long-term ID

 - `poseest/instance_id_center`
+  - Description: Center embedding location for each identity
-  - Dataset with size (# clusters x embedded dimension)
+  - Shape: (#clusters x embedded dimension)
+    - #clusters: Number of identities assigned
-  - Contains the embedded locations of the clusters
+    - embedded dimension: Size of bottleneck in identity embedding network
+  - Type: 32-bit floating point
+  - Padding: 0
+  - Notes:
-  - Typically used for linking together identities over multiple videos
+    - This field is used for linking together identities over multiple videos

 ### Static Object Datasets

 - `static_objects/corners`
+  - Description: Arena corner keypoints.
-  - Dataset with shape (4, 2), dtype=16-bit unsigned integer
+  - Shape: (4, 2)
+    - 4: Keypoint index
-  - Contains x,y coordinates of the 4 arena corners
+    - 2: the pixel (x, y) position of the keypoint
+  - Type: 16-bit unsigned integer
+  - Padding: Field optional
+  - Notes:
     - Corners do not guarantee any sorting

 - `static_objects/lixit`
-  - Dataset with shape (n, 2), dtype=32-bit float
-  - Contains y,x coordinates for each of n lixit water spouts
+  - Description: Keypoint location of the tip of drinking water spouts.
+  - Shape: (#lixit, 2)
+    - #lixit: Lixit instance
+    - 2: the pixel (y, x) position of the keypoint
+  - Type: 32-bit floating point
+  - Padding: Field optional

 - `static_objects/food_hopper`
+  - Description: Food hopper corner keypoints.
+  - Shape: (4, 2)
-  - Dataset with shape (4,2), dtype=16-bit unsigned integer
+  - Type: 16-bit unsigned integer
-  - Contains y,x coordinates for the 4 detected corners of the food hopper
+  - Padding: Field optional
+  - Notes:
     - Corners are sorted to produce a valid polygon (e.g., clockwise ordering)

 ### Segmentation Datasets

 - `poseest/seg_data`
+  - Description: Segmentation predictions, stored in a compressed contour format
-  - Dataset with size (#frames, #max_animals, #max_contours, #max_contour_length, 2)
+  - Size: (#frames, #instances, #max_contours, #max_contour_length, 2)
-  - Dataset type is int32
-  - Dataset is padded with -1s to complete the tensor, since not all contours may exist or be the same size
-  - For dimension 3, each animal can be described as multiple contours (external or internal)
+    - #frames: the frame index of the video
+    - #instance: the prediction instance (single animal) within the frame
+    - #max_contours: list of contours used to describe an instance
+    - #max_contour_length: sequence of points in a contour
+    - 2: the pixel (x, y) position of the contour point
+  - Type: 32-bit signed integer
+  - Padding: -1
+  - Attributes:
-  - Attribute `config` details the name of the configuration file used during inference
+    - `config`: details the name of the configuration file used during inference
-  - Attribute `model` details the saved model file used during inference
+    - `model`: details the saved model file used during inference
+  - Notes:
+    - This storage follows opencv convention for the last 3 dimensions.
+    - Contour data is padded with -1s because these are invalid contour points.

 - `poseest/seg_external_flag`
+  - Description: Flag indicating if a segmentation is internal or external.
-  - Dataset with size (#frames, #max_animals, #max_contours)
+  - Shape: (#frames, #instances, #max_contours)
+    - #frames: the frame index of the video
+    - #instance: the prediction instance (single animal) within the frame
+    - #max_contours: list of contours used to describe an instance
-  - Dataset type is bool
+  - Type: bool
+  - Padding: False
+  - Notes:
-  - Dataset stores whether or not a given contour is external (True) or internal (False)
+    - Dataset stores whether or not a given contour in `poseest/seg_data` is external (True) or internal (False)

 ### Segmentation Linking Datasets
 Fields are only available if segmentation linking was applied.

 - `poseest/instance_seg_id`
+  - Description: Segmentation data that has been matched with pose track data.
-  - Dataset with size (#frames, #max_animals)
+  - Size: (#frames, #instance)
-  - Represents tracklets generated for segmentations
-  - Values the same across both this field and "instance_track_id" identify animals with BOTH a pose prediction and a segmentation prediction
+    - #frames: the frame index of the video
+    - #instance: the prediction instance (single animal) within the frame
+  - Type: 32-bit unsigned integer
+  - Padding: 0
+  - Notes:
+    - For each frame, values in this field and `poseest/instance_track_id` are matched for identity.
+    - Segmentation that is not matched to a keypoint pose is not considered valid.

 - `poseest/longterm_seg_id`
+  - Description: Segmentation data that has been matched with pose longterm identity data.
-  - Dataset with size (#frames, #max_animals)
+  - Size: (#frames, #instance)
-  - Represents corrected tracklets
-  - Values the same across both this field and "instance_embed_id" identify animals with BOTH a pose prediction and a segmentation prediction
+    - #frames: the frame index of the video
+    - #instance: the prediction instance (single animal) within the frame
+  - Type: 32-bit unsigned integer
+  - Padding: 0
-  - Relates to `poseest/instance_id_center`
+  - Notes:
+    - For each frame, values in this field and `poseest/instance_embed_id` are matched for identity.
+    - Segmentation that is not matched to a keypoint pose is not considered valid.

 ### Dynamic Objects Datasets
 Objects that change over time.